Calls and Opportunities: Public Art Program

 Who is on the Peer Assessment Committee?

-• Members of the Peer Assessment Committee are selected after the competition closes and must declare conflicts of interest prior to participation
+• Peer assessment committee members are selected by City of Ottawa employees after the competition closes and must declare conflicts of interest prior to their participation.

 Application process